wsheldon67/svelte-citadel-2/src/lib/game/board/board.md

 - Most pieces, including Citadels.
 - There must be something (Land, Turtle, etc.) in the Terrain layer to place a piece.

+# General Rules

+## Citadels Must be Connected

+Citadels must be placed such that they are connected by Land tiles that are orthagonally adjacent.
+Any action that would cause the existing Citadels to become disconnected is not allowed.